UK-born Richard Wright has a common tale – boy meets girl. The girl just happened to be Swedish.

 “It’s basically for those who have a degree; it doesn’t really matter what profession you have,” Wright says.
 “And it’s only 130 kronor a month.
 It’s not even worth thinking about; just do it.”

 Once he knew about it, the fund helped Wright stay on his feet in Sweden, and though he hasn’t had to use benefits for a while, he says his membership has always been a welcome safety net.

 “I also benefited when I started my own company and went freelance,” he says.
 “It was a nice security; the peace of mind that I had it to fall back on if things didn’t work out.”

 There have been other membership advantages as well, he adds.

-“When I first moved to Sweden I bought an apartment, and one of the requirements to get a mortgage was that I was in an a-kassa.
+“When I bought an apartment in Sweden, one of the requirements to get a mortgage was that I was in an a-kassa.
 So it’s a nice thing to have in a lot of ways.”

-Today, Wright is a teacher at Internationella Engelska Skola (International English Schools), and he’s noticed that many of his colleagues remain unaware of the benefits available through unemployment insurance plans like Akademikers a-kassa.
+Richard is now working as a fully qualified teacher at an international school in Stockholm.
+He’s noticed that many of his colleagues remain unaware of the benefits available through unemployment insurance plans like Akademikernas a-kassa.

-“I was talking with some teachers today who had just arrived from the US and Canada,” he says, “and no one really tells them this kind of thing, in the same way I was never told.
-And basically it’s the first thing you should do, as soon as you get a job.
+“I was talking with some teachers today who had just arrived from the US and Canada,” he says, “and no one really tells them this kind of thing, in the same way, I was never told.
+Basically, it’s the first thing you should do, as soon as you get a job.
 It’s a very easy process, and it’s so cheap.”

-For Wright, membership in the a-kassa has not only eliminated a lot of worry, but also made him feel at home in Swedish society.
+For Wright, membership in the a-kassa has not only eliminated a lot of worries but also made him feel at home in Swedish society.

 “For me, once you understand more about the Swedish system, it becomes a mutual support thing,” he explains.
-“And once you’re part of the system here, you’re sort of looked after.
+“Once you’re part of the system here, you’re sort of looked after.
 I don’t mind paying the fee to support other people.
 It’s about solidarity.”